 - assists individuals in finding and keeping employment; - meets the needs of employers and the changing work environment: and, - supports the economic and social development of their local and diverse communities.

-This binding policy directive applies to all colleges of applied arts and technology and defines expectations for all programs of instruction offered by colleges regardless of the funding source.
-The binding policy directive does not apply to ministry-funded apprenticeship programs, except for the postsecondary component of the co-op diploma apprenticeship program.
+This binding policy directive applies to all colleges of applied arts and technology and defines expectations for all programs of instruction offered by colleges regardless of the funding source, except for ministry-funded apprenticeship training.